 The Virginia Mercury is part of The Newsroom network of state government and policy news sites, which is supported by the Hopewell Fund, a 501(c)(3) public charity.

 Read our profile on United States government and media.

 The Virginia Mercury is a nonprofit that is funded through donations.

 Analysis / Bias

-In review, The Virginia Mercury is news website that focuses on Virginia politics and policy.
-They frequently report on criminal justice, healthcare, the environment and education.
-Articles are typically properly sourced to credible media outlets and minimal loaded language is used in headlines, such as this: As prisoners continue to die, Virginia appeals federal court order mandating better health care.
-Editorially, The Virginia Mercury leans left through advocacy of policy that is associated with the Democratic Party.
+In review, The Virginia Mercury is a news website that focuses on Virginia politics and policy.
+They frequently report on criminal justice, healthcare, the environment, and education.
+Articles are typically properly sourced to credible media outlets and minimally loaded language is used in headlines, such as this: As prisoners continue to die, Virginia appeals federal court order mandating better health care.
+Editorially, The Virginia Mercury leans left through the advocacy of policy that is associated with the Democratic Party.
 For example, they support the scientific consensus on Climate Change, as well as improving access to health care and improving public education.
-In general, they are factual in reporting with a left leaning editorial bias.
+In general, they are factual in reporting with a left-leaning editorial bias.

 Overall, we rate The Virginia Mercury Left-Center Biased based on story selection and editorial positions that moderately favor the left.
 We also rate them High for factual reporting due to proper sourcing of information and clean fact check records.
 (D. Van Zandt 08/23/2019)

 Protecting you from fake news sites since 2015